softlayer/ember-style-guide/ember-testing.md

     * the logic of any actions
     * the logic of any event handlers
     * that there is no DOM-reference leakage outside of a component
+        * This is done in Unit Tests due to the limitation that we cannot invoke specific events or directly call specific functions/methods on the component from within Integration tests
 * Whenever testing default values of properties in components, mixins, routes, etc, you **SHOULD** assert the properties in the same alphabetical order as they appear in the unit under test.
 This makes it easier to find the related